atisor73/chromatose/README.md

 belle | spiff | yoshi | phoebe | pam
 menthol | dwight | riley | mona | eeyore
 rainbow

-## `viz.py` :eyes:
-Somewhat helpful for visualizing how a diverging set of colors would look like on a plot and how they behave in dense vs. scattered visuals.
-Sometimes colors look great together on a swatch, but not so great in their pointillistic forms.
-The method's called `palplot`, inspired by seaborn's palplot, but with more functionality (less blurry too).

-Currently there's a limitation to 7 colors (more categorical); I think I want a different kind of format for larger spaces (which tend to be quantitative).

-Rough RGB interpolator called `palpolate` (<em>pal</em>-(ette inter)-<em>polate</em>), can handle input lists of any size and user can control output size.
-Will add HSL/HSV interpolator when I have time.

 **frieda**